-JPMorgan Chase & Co (JPM). cut about two dozen U.S. equities traders and sales staff after that unit’s revenue declined last year, according to two people with knowledge of the reductions.
+JPMorgan Chase & Co (JPM:US). cut about two dozen U.S. equities traders and sales staff after that unit’s revenue declined last year, according to two people with knowledge of the reductions.

 Some senior employees voluntarily left after their bonuses shrank more than those of their fixed-income counterparts amid a push to more closely align pay with revenue, said one of the people, who asked not to be identified because the decisions weren’t public.